Home - Bookapy Book Preview

 The war had begun five years before when the Empire of Trenich finally made good its threats to conquer its old rival, the Republic of Ostar.
 Taking advantage of a bitter civil war in the Kingdom of Sumallis, Ostar’s once powerful ally, they had surged across the border in a mass wave of riflemen and cavalry, swiftly capturing Eonis, the border citadel, with cannon strikes and then putting all males to the sword or occasionally impaling them as a warning to any about resisting the new regime.
 The women and children were then led away in chains to the ever-voracious slave markets of the Empire, most of them never to be seen again.

 Darras had formed a volunteer troop of archers from the villages of the Landanan forest.
-Whilst many of the newly formed Regiments used muskets, Darras knew the value of his troop as scouts and infiltrators and used his few connections in the capital, Tira, to have them assigned as such.
+Whilst many of the newly formed regiments used muskets, Darras knew the value of his company as scouts and infiltrators and used his few connections in the capital, Tira, to have them assigned as such.

 The first major battle at the Torgallen fords had taught the Ostari a bitter lesson.
-Though victorious in driving the Trenichans back, the cost in lives had been horrendous as antiquated tactics had caused the ‘Generals’ to march their troops in line formation against the experienced Trenichan divisions, causing many to be shot down in waves as the longer ranged, more accurate rifles of the enemy slew them en-masse.
-Only the courage of the Ostari had stopped a rout as they eventually closed with the now retreating Trenichan rear-guard to finally win a smidgen of honour.
+Though victorious in driving the Trenichans back, the cost in lives had been horrendous as antiquated tactics had caused the ‘Generals’ to march their troops in line formation against the experienced Trenichan divisions, causing many to be shot down in waves as the longer-ranged, more accurate rifles of the enemy slew them en-masse.
+Only the courage of the Ostari had stopped a rout as they eventually closed with the now retreating Trenichan rear-guard to win a smidgen of honour finally.

 The Landanan volunteers had come out of it well enough.
-Their ability to fire archery volleys from behind cover had caused the Trenichans a lot of casualties and enabled the volunteers to seize a supply wagon laden down with the new-fangled rifles and ammunition to be sent to the rear for study.
-For his actions, Darras received a promotion to Captain, a rank he held for almost the length of the war as his outspoken opinions rubbed many a senior officer up the wrong way, particularly when, as often happened, he was proven right.
+Their ability to fire archery volleys from behind cover had caused the Trenichans many casualties.
+It enabled the volunteers to seize a supply wagon laden down with the new-fangled rifles and ammunition to be sent to the rear for study.
+For his actions, Darras received a promotion to Captain, a rank he held for almost the length of the war, as his outspoken opinions rubbed many a senior officer up the wrong way, particularly when, as often happened, he was proven right.

 The first year of the war seesawed back and forth.
-Though it was becoming obvious to Darras that the Trenichans, with their greater forces, were becoming dominant.
+However, it was becoming evident to Darras that the Trenichans, with their greater forces, were becoming dominant.
 Although this was obvious to him, it seemed to escape those higher up, though a look at the casualty figures told you that an Ostari victory often came at a very high price.
-Worse yet though, was the Trenichan atrocities they committed as they advanced, with men killed, women and children enslaved and a policy of not taking prisoners as even non-combatants found with a defeated Ostari army being either enslaved for any women, or impaled for any men, even doctors and other medics.
+Worse yet, though, was the Trenichan atrocities they committed as they advanced, with men killed, women and children enslaved and a policy of not taking prisoners as even non-combatants found with a defeated Ostari army being either enslaved for any women or impaled for any men, even doctors and other medics.

-The second year was grimmer still, though the Ostari had finally thrown off the shackles of incompetent Officers and outdated tactics.
-General Gemerris fought a brilliant, if futile, tactical retreat back towards Tira, the Republican capital; bleeding the advancing Trenichans white in strategic battles and minor victories.
-Yet still their numbers counted and a glorious retreat was still a retreat.
+The second year was grimmer, though the Ostari had finally thrown off the shackles of incompetent Officers and outdated tactics.
+General Gemerris fought a brilliant, if futile, tactical retreat back towards Tira, the Republican capital, bleeding the advancing Trenichans white in strategic battles and minor victories.
+Yet their numbers counted, and a glorious retreat was still a retreat.

-Darras now commanded two companies, one of archers, though in dwindling numbers, and one of riflemen, as well as a mortar unit.
-Tasked with scouting, his men had the ability to ghost through enemy lines and report weaknesses as well as troop movements.
-It was the actions of companies like his that kept the Ostari in the war.
-Yet most now knew they would lose, even if speaking it aloud in the wrong company would have you sent to a penal brigade, as the Ostari no longer executed cowards or seditionists ‒ they needed every able-bodied person they could get, willing or unwilling.
+Darras now commanded two companies, one of archers, though in dwindling numbers, and one of riflemen and a mortar unit.
+Tasked with scouting, his men could ghost through enemy lines and report weaknesses and troop movements.
+The actions of companies like his kept the Ostari in the war.
+Yet most now knew they would lose, even if speaking it aloud in the wrong company would have you sent to a penal brigade, as the Ostari no longer executed cowards or seditionists; they needed every able-bodied person they could get, willing or unwilling.

-The siege of Tira took part in the third year and was a bloody disaster for the Trenichans for most of its length.
-The Ostari were still in the field and despite massive counter-vallation works, were often able to wreak havoc on the entrenched and miserable Trenichans.
-In this Darras and his companies thrived, even coming to the ears of a Republican Senator who begged Darras to marry his daughter in order to enable her to get to safety.
+Tira's siege took place in the third year and was a bloody disaster for the Trenichans for most of its length.
+The Ostari were still in the field and, despite massive counter-vallation works, were often able to wreak havoc on the entrenched and miserable Trenichans.
+In this, Darras and his companies thrived, even coming to the ears of a Republican Senator who begged Darras to marry his daughter to enable her to get to safety.

-So, Darras found himself with a wife in a coldly correct marriage, she not understanding this charismatic leader, he not understanding her wellborn ways.
-Yet still, two daughters were produced as Erriane was with the many Republican elites now encamped in the city of Trevorne, close to the Ring mountains and the freeport of Sallash.
+So, Darras found himself with a wife in a coldly correct marriage; she not understanding this charismatic leader, and he not understanding her wellborn ways.
+Yet, two daughters were produced as Erriane was with the many Republican elites now encamped in Trevorne, close to the Ring mountains and the freeport of Sallash.

-Tira fell at the beginning of the fourth year, though for the Trenichans it was a purely pyrrhic victory.
-The remaining defenders fought like maniacs to the last man and the great treasury of the Republic was found empty, leaving the enemy with massive casualties and no real reward.
-Worse was to come when the last defenders set off the naphtha barrels stored in the sewers and cellars of the central citadel, immolating thousands of Trenichan soldiery in the midst of their celebration.
+Tira fell at the beginning of the fourth year, though for the Trenichans, it was a purely pyrrhic victory.
+The remaining defenders fought like maniacs to the last man, and the great treasury of the Republic was found empty, leaving the enemy with massive casualties and no real reward.
+Worse was to come when the last defenders set off the naphtha barrels stored in the sewers and cellars of the central citadel, immolating thousands of Trenichan soldiery amid their celebration.

-For the Ostari though, there had been a glimmer of hope.
-An exploration ship driven off course by a storm in the beginning of the third year had discovered a massive new land just as Tira had finally been encircled.
-It was also free of mankind as far as they could tell.
-And so, the Republic secretly built a colonisation fleet based out of Sallash to transport its people to this new land, knowing the Trenichans were not a seafaring race and like as not were unable to cross the ocean to find them.
-Sending farmers and scouts initially to the new territories to prepare for the artisans and craftsmen in the following year.
+For the Ostari, though, there had been a glimmer of hope.
+An exploration ship driven off course by a storm at the beginning of the second year discovered a massive new land before Tira was finally encircled.
+It was also free of humanity, as far as they could tell.
+And so, the Republic secretly built a colonisation fleet based out of Sallash to transport its people to this new land, knowing the Trenichans were not a seafaring race and, like as not, could not cross the ocean to find them.
+They were initially sending farmers and scouts to the new territories to prepare for the artisans and craftsmen the following year.
 Few amongst the remaining armies knew of this secret, yet those that did were ordered to buy time at any price.
-The reason for this being there was only one way into Sallash that an army could take, the other routes being only good for goats, birds and fools.
+This was because there was only one way into Sallash that an army could take; the other routes were only suitable for goats, birds and fools.

-And so, the war went on, General Gemerris guiding his dwindling Regiments through what later historians would recognise as the greatest fighting retreat in history.
+And so, the war went on, General Gemerris guiding his dwindling regiments through what later historians would recognise as the greatest fighting retreat in history.
 Towns and cities fell, often contested to the last man as the seemingly inexhaustible Trenichan armies came on regardless.
-Yet often enough the invaders now found the land they seized empty and uncared for with no one to enslave or force to work it for Trenicha.
+Yet often enough, the invaders now found the land they seized empty and uncared for, with no one to enslave or force to work it for Trenicha.
 Also, scorched earth tactics were put in place and volunteer suicide squads took every opportunity to harry Ostar’s enemies, frequently carried out by the old who had nothing left to lose.
-Yet finally it was done.
+Yet, finally, it was done.
 Trevorne, the last city, was evacuated, along with all those in the surrounding countryside.
-Over the ring pass the people moved, through the gates of the Hakken Fort and down to the waiting ships in Sallash even as the last harvest in the huge valley was gathered.
+Over the ring pass, the people moved through the gates of the Hakken Fort and down to the waiting ships in Sallash, even as the last harvest in the vast valley was gathered.

 “Got a visitor, Captain,” Drusas, his aide, announced, sticking his head through the threadbare canvas of the tent.